iwanttobealight/iwanttobealight.ru/about/index.md

 Hello!
 My name is Daria Moreno-Gogoleva.
 I live in Saint Petersburg, Russia.

+I like poetry, podcasts, architectural walks and photographing on old cameras.
 It's my personal blog about usual things and ideas.
 Nothing special.